-I joined MD&A in 2008 and my role is Project Manager in the Retrofits Division which includes both Commercial and Execution responsibilities from cradle to grave for Turbine Generator retrofit projects.
-On the front end of the project we direct the MHPS Engineering Teams on development of conceptual designs, lead cross organizational teams (at both MD&A and MHPS) on formation of detailed proposals, hold customer negotiations and for those contracts MD&A is awarded, we continue on as the Project Manager.
+I joined MD&A in 2008, and my role is Project Manager in the Retrofits Division, which includes both Commercial and Execution responsibilities from cradle to grave for Turbine Generator retrofit projects.
+At the front end of the project, we direct the MHPS Engineering Teams on the development of conceptual designs, lead cross organizational teams (at both MD&A and MHPS) on the formation of detailed proposals, hold customer negotiations and for those contracts MD&A is awarded, we continue on as the Project Manager.
 We hold the contract with the customer, coordinate with the MHPS factory for the design, manufacture and delivery of the turbine, and coordinate the MD&A divisions for the installation services.

 What aspect do you enjoy most about your role at MD&A?

 We wear many hats.
 Retrofit activities not only span a broad range of topics, both commercial and technical but also entail significant depth as well.
 Additionally, MD&A’s approach for the Project Manager to stay with the project from initiation through completion is not only a significant selling point to the customer, but also returns much personal satisfaction.